College of Science & Mathematics

 ![]() |

 Margo Boucetta - I am from Louisiana, where I earned a BS in biological sciences and worked on various research projects in coastal science at the University of New Orleans.
 I assisted in assessing primary production and fouling communities at artificial reefs in the Coastal Benthic Ecology Laboratory, and I joined the Conservation and Molecular Genetics Laboratory to study seagrass epibiota diversity with a metabarcoding approach.
 I was also awarded a NSF REU internship at Louisiana Universities Marine Consortium to examine benthic infaunal community dynamics.
-I love field work, and have volunteered with the Pontchartrain Conservancy to plant trees in the swamps and the Coalition to Restore Coastal Louisiana to restore shoreline habitat with recycled oyster shells.
-I became interested in benthic ecology on a three-month trip to Southeast Asia where I earned my SCUBA certification.
-I returned later to the Coral Triangle and met restoration ecologists in Nusa Lembongan, Indonesia.
-My lifelong passion for marine biology was reinvigorated, and I discovered the research opportunities at UVI.
-I am thrilled to pursue my dreams in the MMES program and join Dr. Edwin Cruz-Rivera’s lab to study the effects of Sargassum on beach faunal communities. |
+I currently enjoy a position as a technician in the Environmental Analysis Laboratory here at UVI.
+I love field work and have volunteered with the Pontchartrain Conservancy reforesting swampland and the Coalition to Restore Coastal Louisiana restoring shoreline habitat with recycled oyster shells.
+I am excited to contribute my passion for environmental restoration and study mangrove ecology with Dr. Kristin Wilson Grimes. |

 ![]() |